AltGr/opam-wiki/Packaging.md

 bin: ["_build/test/xmltrip.native" {"xmltrip"}]
 ```

-This has the semantic: “install the file of path
+This has the semantics: “install the file of path
 `_build/test/xmltrip.native` relative to the root of the source
 package into the directory returned by the command `opam config var
 bin` under the name `xmltrip`”.
 If the source filename starts by `?`,
 the installation will not fail if the file is not present.

-You can install additional libraries and toplevels the same way.
-For instance:
+Thus, this additional file gets installed and removed by opam, in
+addition to those installed by the `ocaml setup.ml -install` and
+removed by the `ocamlfind remove xmlm` commands.

+The `bin` section installs files in opam's `bin` directory.
+You can
+also define a list of files to be installed in the sections: `lib`,
+`toplevel`, `share`, `doc`, `misc`, `stublibs`, and `man`.
+For
+example, to install additional library files, you can have the
+section:

 ```
 lib: [ "META" "lib/foo.cmi" "lib/foo.cmo" "lib/foo.cmx" ]
 ```

+Note the destination name in curly braces can be omitted if no
+modification to the filename is necessary.

-Remark: ideally, the `.install` should be dynamically created by the package build system at the root of the project and should be named `$(OPAM_PACKAGE_NAME).opam` (`$OPAM_PACKAGE_NAME` is automatically set by OPAM).
-However, due to the lack of such support for this feature in existing build system, most of the existing packages have a *static* `.install` file, which is usually sufficient for simple needs.
+Ideally, the `.install` file should be dynamically created by the
+package build system at the root of the project and should be named
+`$(OPAM_PACKAGE_NAME).install` (`$OPAM_PACKAGE_NAME` is automatically
+set by OPAM).
+If it comprehensively lists every file that should be
+installed, then the `build` section of the package's `opam` file
+should exclude a `make install` (or equivalent) command, and the
+`remove` section should be omitted.

+Aside from dynamically generating this file, it is also possible to
+include a static version in a package under the `files` sub-directory,
+as is the case for the xmlm example above.
+This is less ideal than
+dynamically generating it, but is supported because package developers
+may find it easier to generate this file manually than figuring out
+how to dynamically generate it with their build system.

 For comprehensive information about this facility refer to the Section 1.2.5 of OPAM
 [developer manual](https://github.com/OCamlPro/opam/blob/master/doc/dev-manual/dev-manual.pdf?raw=true)